Expensify.org/hunger SNAP campaign status

 - If you are using Expensify for individual use, you will want to set up categories in your personal policy settings.
 These categories will be overridden if you are reporting on a company policy.

 - Go to Settings > Policies > Individual > [Policy name] > Categories to find your categories setup page.

 Are you a policy admin of a Group policy?

 In Expensify, Categories is a term that refers to the Chart of Accounts, GL Accounts, Expense Accounts or Expense Categories (depending on your accounting system).
 They are line-item expense details that correspond to your accounting and financial reporting systems.

 - If you are using one of our web service integrations with QuickBooks Online, QuickBooks Desktop, Intacct, Xero or NetSuite, then we will automatically pull in these categories from your accounting system.
 If you are not using one of these systems, then you can import your categories either by CSV file upload or individually.

 - Each category can also be set up to have specific rules like required receipts, maximum expense amounts, and description being required.

-Go to Settings > Policies > Group > [Policy name] > Categories in order to add categories individually:
+- Categories are managed under Settings > Policies > Group > [Policy Name] > Categories

 This can also now be done on the mobile app.